seud0nym/sigenergy2mqtt/README.md

   -c [SIGENERGY2MQTT_CONFIG], --config [SIGENERGY2MQTT_CONFIG]
                         The path to the JSON configuration file (default: /etc/sigenergy2mqtt.yaml) -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
-Default is WARNING (warnings, errors and critical failures)
+Default is WARNING (warnings, errors and critical failures) -d SIGENERGY2MQTT_DEBUG_SENSOR, --debug-sensor SIGENERGY2MQTT_DEBUG_SENSOR
-  --hass-enabled        Enable auto-discovery in Home Assistant.
+                        Specify a sensor to be debugged using either the full entity id, a partial entity id, the full sensor class name, or a partial sensor class name.
+For example, specifying 'daily' would match all sensors with daily in their entity name.
+If specified, --debug-level is also forced to DEBUG --hass-enabled        Enable auto-discovery in Home Assistant.
   --hass-discovery-prefix [SIGENERGY2MQTT_HASS_DISCOVERY_PREFIX]
                         The Home Assistant MQTT Discovery topic prefix to use (default: homeassistant) --hass-entity-id-prefix [SIGENERGY2MQTT_HASS_ENTITY_ID_PREFIX]
                         The prefix to use for Home Assistant entity IDs.
-Example: A prefix of 'prefix' will prepend 'prefix_' to entity IDs (default: sigen)
+Example: A prefix of 'prefix' will prepend 'prefix_' to entity IDs
+                         (default: sigen)
   --hass-unique-id-prefix [SIGENERGY2MQTT_HASS_UNIQUE_ID_PREFIX]
                         The prefix to use for Home Assistant unique IDs.
-Example: A prefix of 'prefix' will prepend 'prefix_' to unique IDs (default: sigen).
-Once you have set this, you should NEVER change it, as it will break existing entities in Home Assistant.
+Example: A prefix of 'prefix' will prepend 'prefix_' to unique IDs
+                         (default: sigen).
+Once you have set this, you should NEVER change it, as it will break existing entities in
+                         Home Assistant.
   --hass-device-name-prefix [SIGENERGY2MQTT_HASS_DEVICE_NAME_PREFIX]
                         The prefix to use for Home Assistant entity names.
-Example: A prefix of 'prefix' will prepend 'prefix ' to names (default: '')
+Example: A prefix of 'prefix' will prepend 'prefix ' to names
+                        (default: '')
   --hass-discovery-only
                         Exit immediately after publishing discovery.
 Does not read values from the ModBus interface, except to probe for device configuration.
   -b [SIGENERGY2MQTT_MQTT_BROKER], --mqtt-broker [SIGENERGY2MQTT_MQTT_BROKER]
                         The hostname or IP address of an MQTT broker (default: 127.0.0.1) --mqtt-port [SIGENERGY2MQTT_MQTT_PORT]